LeaVerou/lea.verou.me/2023/eigensolutions/index.md

 An eigensolution is the polar opposite of [overfitting](https://bootcamp.uxdesign.cc/overfitting-and-the-problem-with-use-cases-337d9f4bf4d7).
-Overfitting happens when the driving use cases behind a solution are insufficiently diverse, so the solution ends up being so specific it cannot even generalize to use cases that are obviously related.
+Overfitting happens when the driving use cases behind a solution are insufficiently diverse, so the solution ends up being so specific it cannot even generalize to use cases that are clearly related.

-Overfitting is one of the worst things that can happen during the design process.
+**Overfitting is one of the worst things that can happen during the design process.**
-It is a hallmark of poor design that leads to feature creep and poor user experiences.
+It is a hallmark of poor design that leads to feature creep and poor user experience.
-It forces product teams to add more and more features to address the use cases that were not initially addressed.
+It forces product teams to keep adding more features to address the use cases that were not initially addressed.
-This clutters the UI and confuses the user experience.
-From the user’s perspective, there are now multiple distinct features that solve subtly different problems.
+The result is UI clutter and user confusion, as from the user’s perspective, there are now multiple distinct features that solve subtly different problems.

-It’s important to note that it’s a spectrum, not a binary: overfitting and eigensolutions are just its two opposite ends.
+It’s important to note that it’s a spectrum, not a binary: *overfitting* and *eigensolutions* are just its two opposite ends.
-Eigensolutions do not come along every day, and do not necessarily exist for all problems.
+Eigensolutions do not come along every day, and do not even exist for all problems.
 While it’s important to actively guard against overfitting by making sure solutions are validated by many diverse use cases, going too far the other side and chasing a general solution for every problem is a poor use of resources.